 HOW DO SMART WATER SYSTEMS HELP PROPERTY MANAGERS?

-When maintaining your property, you want to get as much out of your irrigation system as possible.
+, you want to get as much out of your irrigation system as possible.
 But despite your best efforts, you may be wasting most of the water you put out.
 Commercial smart irrigation systems help you cut water costs and waste, while keeping your property healthy and beautiful.

 Water is expensive.
 Do you know how much your property is wasting on a daily basis?
 You may think you’re using water wisely, but smart irrigation systems can help you save millions of gallons each year.
 For example, weather-predictive watering factors in rain forecasts and actual rainfall levels to ensure you aren’t overwatering your property.
 It also immediately shuts off water in the event of a water line break.
 These and other innovative features ensure you waste as little water and money as possible.